 Common Health Problems for a Pug and a French Bulldog Mix

-French Bulldogs and Pugs are known for its breathing problems because of its facial structure.
-Watch out for your Frug for signs of hard breathing.
+French Bulldogs and Pugs are known for their breathing problems because of their facial structure.
+Watch out for your Frenchie Pug for signs of hard breathing.

 Obesity and being overweight are among its common health risks.
 Other medical conditions that you should watch out for are: